Shrey496/terraform-gke-argocd/README.md

 1. **The Foreman is Hired:** Running `kubectl apply -f root-app.yaml` creates the first ArgoCD Application, telling it to watch the `apps/platform` folder in GitHub.
 2. **The First Git Sync:** The Root App reaches out to GitHub and scans the directory.
 3. **Spawning Child Apps:** The Root App dynamically generates new Application resources (like NGINX) inside Kubernetes based on the YAMLs it finds.
-4. **The Installation:** The child apps (NGINX, Cert-Manager, External-DNS) read their own instructions, download their Helm charts, and deploy themselves into the cluster.
+4. **The Installation:** The child apps (NGINX, Cert-Manager) read their own instructions, download their Helm charts, and deploy themselves into the cluster.

 ---